Statistics reveal extent of drug deaths in Scotland

 If you are already thinking about treatment for your drug addiction, then you have admitted that you have a problem and need help, which is a significant first step.
-Our nationwide network of specialist consultants and therapists has treated thousands of people to overcome their drug addiction successfully.
+Our nationwide network of specialist consultants and therapists have helped thousands of people to overcome their drug addiction successfully.

 Detox and psychotherapy are among the options used to treat drug dependency.
 Abstinence is the main goal of treatment, although some people find this difficult to achieve.

-If you're physically addicted to a drug, the first step in treatment is medically assisted withdrawal or detox, supported by medication.
-At the Priory Hospital Glasgow our personalised treatment programmes include a FREE ADDICTION ASSESSMENT as well as 12 months of aftercare and family support.
-Abstinence can be a long and difficult journey, but by using the 12-step model of recovery and a comprehensive support network, we have demonstrated that treatment can work.
+If you're physically addicted to a drug, the first step in treatment is a medically assisted withdrawal detox, supported by medication.
+At Priory Hospital Glasgow, our personalised treatment programmes include a FREE ADDICTION ASSESSMENT as well as 12 months of aftercare and family support.
+Abstinence can be a long and difficult journey, but by using the 12-Step model of recovery and a comprehensive support network, we have demonstrated that treatment can work.

-Addiction specialists at the Priory Hospital Glasgow will encourage you to identify your drug dependency then help you to manage these problems with new ways of coping through building self-esteem and positive attitudes.
+Addiction specialists at Priory Hospital Glasgow will encourage you to identify your drug dependency, then help you to manage these problems with new ways of coping through building self-esteem and positive attitudes.

 Anyone worried about their drug taking habits should seek advice and support from their GP in the first instance.
-If necessary, GPs can refer you to the Priory Hospital Glasgow for further assessment and help.
-Alternatively speak to one of our team about referring yourself.
+If necessary, GPs can refer you to Priory Hospital Glasgow for further assessment and help.
+Alternatively, speak to one of our team about referring yourself.

 *National Records for Scotland published August 2012